-Most common problems of girls are appearance, education, dating, bullying, friendship, self-esteem, peer pressure, substance use, menstruation and depression.
-Here we list these top 10 problems of a teenage girl in detail along with possible solution.
+The most common problems of girls are appearance, education, dating, bullying, friendship, self-esteem, peer pressure, substance use, menstruation and depression.
+Here we list these top 10 problems of a teenage girl in detail along with the possible solution.
 Understanding these better will help you support and help your little lady even better:

 This probably features as the number one problem on every teenage girl’s problem list.
 30.4% of all teenagers are believed to have issues regarding their body image (1).
 This is the time when her body is constantly changing and she has to cope with it.
 To top it, she keeps seeing and hearing about these figure-perfect bodies.
 Media and peer pressure also play havoc.
 Family environment, ability, disability, the attitude of pees, and, cultural background are some factors that influence your child’s body image (2).

 - Monitor your teenager very closely.

-- See to it that your young girl doesn’t adapt unhealthy eating habits.
+- See to it that your young girl doesn’t adopt unhealthy eating habits.

 - Ensure the people she spends time with do not act in an adverse manner.

-This is a time when your teenage girl has to constantly prove her mettle by scoring high, doing well in exams and on other educational fronts.
+This is a time when your teenage girl has to constantly prove her mettle by scoring high, doing well in exams, and on other educational fronts.
 This creates immense pressure on your young girl and leads to stress and undue pressure.
 33.8% of all teenagers are found to have school or education-related stress (1).

 - Make your teenage girl understand that she should study well and score good marks, but that grades are no way of judging someone.
 Low grades do not make anyone less educated or less talented.
 There is always another test she can prove herself in.